cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 do not consider bouancy forces due to lateral variations in density, due for instance to Moho variation, as done by Luttrell et al. [-@luttrell2011].
-In the Longmen Shan region, Moho variation is small compared to the change in Moho depths at the Andrean plate boundary, and so the bouancy terms should be relatively small.
+In the Longmen Shan region, Moho variation is small compared to the change in Moho depths at the Andean plate boundary, and so the buoyancy terms should be relatively small.
 (3) We consider a full range of tectonic stresses, instead of simply calculating the minimum principal tectonic stress and its orientation.
 (4) We consider the stress tensor at each point due to